wanghm92/QANet/README.md

 # FAST AND ACCURATE READING COMPREHENSION WITHOUT RECURRENT NETWORKS
 A Tensorflow implementation of Google's [Fast Reading Comprehension](https://openreview.net/pdf?id=B14TlG-RW) from [ICLR2018](https://openreview.net/forum?id=B14TlG-RW).
 Training and preprocessing pipeline has been adopted from [R-Net by HKUST-KnowComp](https://github.com/HKUST-KnowComp/R-Net).
 Demo mode needs to be reimplemented.
 If you are here for the demo please use [dev](https://github.com/minsangkim142/Reading-Comprehension-without-RNNs/tree/dev) branch.
-The model reaches F1 score 75.0 in 30k steps which is similar to the results in the original paper (F1 score of 77.0 in 35k steps).
+The model reaches F1 score 76.7 in 35k steps which is similar to the results in the original paper (F1 score of 77.0 in 35k steps).
+However, the performance doesn't improve much after that.

 Due to memory issue, a single head dot-product attention is used as opposed to 8 heads multi-head attention as mentioned in the original paper.
-Also hidden size is reduced to 96 from 128 due to memory problems in GTX1080.
+Also hidden size is reduced to 96 from 128 due to using GTX1080 compared to p100 in the paper.
 (8GB GPU memory is insufficient.
 If you have a 12GB memory GPU please share your results with us.)

 ![Alt text](/../master/screenshots/figure.png?raw=true "Network Outline")